smallery/sleeper_fantasy_api/README.md

 - **Player Endpoint**:
   - `player_endpoint`: Retrieve the database of players from Sleeper along with key attributes.
+  This endpoint has built in caching to store the player data locally to avoid excessive API calls.
+  From current docs, it is expected to call the player_endpoint for all players more than once per day.

 - **User Endpoint**:
   - `user_endpoint`: Retrieve information about a user using their username or user_id.